 Sobriety checkpoints serve the admirable purpose of encouraging safe driving and protecting citizens against drunk drivers.
 However, the police must be careful to conduct such checkpoints without infringing on the rights of individuals.
 If the police fail to do so, it is possible to successfully challenge the case.

-Contact our Pittsburgh law office, Gusty A.E.
-Sunseri & Associates, should you or someone you care about need advice or legal representation regarding a DUI related matter.
+Contact our Pittsburgh law office, Gusty Sunseri & Associates, P.C., should you or someone you care about need advice or legal representation regarding a DUI related matter.